Swimmer’s Ear in Children

 Many different things can make it more likely for your child to get swimmer's ear.

 Swimming or being in other wet, humid conditions are common causes.
 Other possible

 conditions that may lead to the development of swimmer's ear include:

 - Injury to the ear canal

 - Skin conditions such as eczema and other kinds of dermatitis

 Which children are at risk for swimmer’s ear?

 Children are more likely to get swimmer’s ear if they:

-- Injure the ear canal, such as clean it too often or scratch it
+- Injury the ear canal, such as cleaning it too often or scratching it

 - Use hearing aids, earphones, or swimming caps